 Join the Kids Voting Durham Advisory Board.
 Kids Voting Durham’s Advisory Board consists of 10-12 engaged Durham community members who help with outreach, planning, and community education.

 Bring Kids Voting Durham to your school, youth organization, or family!
 Kids Voting Durham will provide the training, ballots, lesson plans, and other materials needed for you to give an authentic election experience to your public, charter, private or home school free of cost.
 Students learn how to inform themselves for elections and feel the pride of making their voice heard.
 For more information go to the Current Elections page or Educators page.
-Kids Voting also offers resources and material for families to discuss and participation in election and talk about democracy and engaged citizenship in meaningful ways no matter what age your children.
+Kids Voting also offers resources and material for families to discuss and participate in elections and talk about democracy and engaged citizenship in meaningful ways no matter what age your children.